newrelic/newrelic-service-broker-tile/README.md

 ==========================================================
 - - -

-This repository contains a Pivotal Cloud Foundry Tile that allows you to automatically bind New Relic language agents with your applications in PCF on-prem environment.
-It support Ops Mgr 1.4 on vSphere and AWS environments, and it also supports Ops Mgr 1.3 on vSphere.
+This repository contains the Pivotal Cloud Foundry Tile that allows you to automatically bind New Relic language agents with your applications in PCF on-prem environment for Ops Mgr 1.4 on vSphere and AWS environments, and it also supports Ops Mgr 1.3 on vSphere.

 ##Prerequisites